Benjamin Robinson: Life

 Gilbert Burnet, Bishop of Salisbury, being at Hungerford on a visitation, sent for Robinson, who defended his course and gained Burnet's friendship.
 Subsequently he and Edmund Calamy had several interviews with Burnet in 1702, when nonconformist matters were before parliament.
-It was said the "he could do as much in an hour as another man could in a day".
+It was said "he could do as much in an hour as another man could in a day".

 In 1700 he succeeded Woodhouse, his former tutor, as Presbyterian minister at Little St. Helen's, Bishopsgate Street in the City of London.
 Here he enjoyed great popularity as a preacher, having much natural eloquence, and a gift of rapid composition with a strong pen.
 In 1705 he succeeded George Hamond as one of the Salters' Hall lecturers, and made this his first business when declining health compelled him to limit his work.

 He died on 30 April 1724, and was buried in Bunhill Fields.
 He left a widow, Anne, and several children.